-parties would also enter a bidding war for control of the London Stock Exchange as well.
-In order to prevent a drawn out bidding war with Qatar, NASDAQ and Borse Dubai immediately increased their per share offer 15% to SKr265 and reduced their minimum offer condition to 50% of the shares, and the OMX board continued to support their deal (they also indicated they had concerns that Qatar may have violated Swedish Financial Authority rules with respect to offers and purchases in connection with a potential acquisition by not previously registering its intent).
-Eventually, Qatar dropped its bid for OMX, to reportedly focus on becoming the biggest shareholder in the London Stock Exchange.
-Press reports at the time indicated that this was due to negotiations between Borse Dubai and Qatar in which the parties agreed that Qatar would sell its 10% stake in OMX in exchange for a portion of Borse Dubai's stake in the London exchange; neither party publicly confirmed such speculation.
+However, on the heels of this announcement another player quickly appeared, when the Qatar Investment Authority joined the party, announceding it had amassed an approximately 10% stake in OMX and was prepared to offer SKr 260 for the remaining shares.
+The Qatar Investment Authority also announced it had purchased a significant stake in the London Stock Exchange, making Borse Dubai and Qatar the two largest shareholders; this resulted in public speculation that the two parties would also enter a bidding war for control of the London Stock Exchange as well.
+In order to prevent a drawn out bidding war with Qatar, NASDAQ and Borse Dubai immediately increased their per share offer by 15% to SKr 265 and reduced their minimum offer condition to 50% of the shares, and the OMX board continued to support their deal (they also indicated they had concerns that Qatar may have violated Swedish Financial Authority rules with respect to offers and purchases in connection with a potential acquisition by not previously registering its intent).
+Eventually, Qatar dropped its bid for OMX, to-reportedly to focus on becoming the biggest shareholder in the London Stock Exchange.405 Press reports at the time indicated that this was due to negotiations between Borse Dubai and Qatar in which the parties agreed that Qatar would sell its 10% stake in OMX in exchange for a portion of Borse Dubai1 s stake in the London exchange; neither party publicly confirmed such speculation.

 A further variation on the "four-ring circus" scenario is the double deal-jump that occurred in the battles for Asarco Inc. and Conestoga Enterprises.
 In the Asarco situation, Phelps Dodge succeeded in breaking up a friendly pact between Cyprus Amax and Asarco when, after making bids for both Cyprus Amax and Asarco, it signed a merger agreement with Cyprus Amax.
 Phelps Dodge's efforts to buy Asarco were complicated when Grupo Mexico, S.A. de C.V., already a 10% stockholder in Asarco, emerged as a bidder for Asarco.
 In the wake of the Grupo Mexico bid, Phelps Dodge sweetened its offer and apparently ended the bidding war by signing an agreement to buy Asarco.
 However, Grupo Mexico raised its bid, and Asarco completed the double deal-jump by executing a merger agreement with Grupo Mexico.
-The battle for Conestoga began with a mixed consideration merger agreement signed between Ntelos and Conestoga.
-Following a significant decline in the share price of Ntelos that began post-announcement and bottomed out after the terrorist attacks of September 11th, Conestoga accepted an unsolicited bid by D&E that Conestoga considered to be superior.
-A month later, Lynch Interactive Corporation attempted to jump this new deal with an all-cash bid but ultimately backed down when Conestoga rejected the solicitation.